This picture will be mintable soon

 What Are Blockchain Layers 0, 1, and 2?

 Blockchain technology is a protocol enabling the secure transmission of unique instances of value (such as money, IDs, smart contracts, and property) via the internet without the need for a third-party intermediary such as a bank or government.
-Presently, there are three layers of Blockchain architectures identified, viz:
+Presently, there are three Blockchain layers identified:

 • Layer 0;